muhammad-hamza-liaqat/user-management-system/readMe.md

 8- node-schedule => scheduler
-9- express-rate-limit => limit the hit of Apis in the project 10- socket.io => for real time messaging as a chatbot
+9- express-rate-limit => limit the hit of Apis in the project 10- socket.io => for real time messaging as a chatbot 11- openai => for receiving the prompt and generating the responses.

 http://192.168.11.179:8080/user/verify-user